-Deniz Guven, our Global Head of Design and Client Experience, has 17 years’ experience in the banking industry, most recently as senior vice president of digital channels at Garanti, the second-largest private bank in Turkey, where he was in charge of mobile and online banking channels, ATMs, client contact centres, user experience and service design.
+Deniz Guven, CEO of Mox, has 17 years’ experience in the banking industry, most recently as senior vice president of digital channels at Garanti, the second-largest private bank in Turkey, where he was in charge of mobile and online banking channels, ATMs, client contact centres, user experience and service design.
 Here he tells us how the Bank is evolving to meet customer needs, from coming up with new solutions to collaborating with leading tech firms and start-ups.

 What is the biggest challenge in the client experience space?

 This is an interesting time in banking.
 I’m passionate about offering new client experiences, and for Standard Chartered to be considered a leader in this space, we need to continue to exceed our clients’ expectations – and their expectations are high, and constantly evolving.

 "We want to introduce solutions that leverage the latest and best digital technology, but in a human way"

 The Bank’s vision is ‘digital with a human touch’ – to start with our clients’ needs, problems, and pain points, and create services and products that address those.
 That means digital and mobile products and services, of course, but also making sure there’s someone there to help them in their branch, or by phone or chat.
 We intend to introduce solutions that our clients didn’t even know they wanted or needed.
 That’s an exciting challenge.